Group 10 element: Chemical properties

 The ground state electronic configurations of palladium and platinum are exceptions to Madelung's rule.
-According to Madelung's rule, the electronic configuration of palladium and platinum are expected to be [Kr] 5s2 4d8 and [Xe] 4f14 6d2 5d8 respectively.
+According to Madelung's rule, the electronic configuration of palladium and platinum are expected to be [Kr] 5s2 4d8 and [Xe] 4f14 5d8 6s2 respectively.
 However, the 5s orbital of palladium is empty, and the 6s orbital of platinum is only partially filled.
 The relativistic stabilization of the 7s orbital is the explanation to the predicted electron configuration of darmstadtium, which, unusually for this group, conforms to that predicted by the Aufbau principle.
 In general, the ground state electronic configurations of heavier atoms and transition metals are more difficult to predict.

 Group 10 elements are observed in oxidation states of +1 to +4.
 The +2 oxidation state is common for nickel and palladium, while +2 and +4 are common for platinum.
-Oxidation states of -2 and -1 have also been observed for nickel and platinum, and an oxidation state of +5 has been observed for palladium and platinum.
-Platinum has also been observed in oxidations states of -3 and +6.
+Oxidation states of −2 and −1 have also been observed for nickel and platinum, and an oxidation state of +5 has been observed for palladium and platinum.
+Platinum has also been observed in the oxidation states −3 and +6.
 Theory suggests that platinum may produce a +10 oxidation state under specific conditions, but this remains to be shown empirically.